-See Page 198 related to an appointment to this Chair.
+See Item 2 on Page HAC - 2 related to a proposed appointment to this Chair.

-22. U. T. Medical Branch - Galveston: Acceptance of Gift from Dr. and Mrs. William J. McGanity, Galveston, Texas, and Transfer of Funds and Establishment of The Mary K. and William J. McGanity Nursing Award.--Approval was given to accept a \$5,000 gift from Dr. and Mrs. William J. McGanity, Galveston, Texas, and a \$5,000 transfer of current restricted funds for a total of \$10,000 and to establish The Mary K. and William J. McGanity Nursing Award in the U. T. Nursing School - Galveston at The University of Texas Medical Branch at Galveston.
+22. U. T. Medical Branch - Galveston: Recommendation to Accept Gift and Transfer of Funds to Establish The Mary K. and William J. McGanity Nursing Award.--

+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Health Affairs and President James that a \$5,000 gift from Dr. and Mrs. William J. McGanity, Galveston, Texas, and a \$5,000 transfer of current restricted funds for a total of \$10,000 be accepted to establish The Mary K. and William J. McGanity Nursing Award in the U. T. Nursing School - Galveston at the U. T. Medical Branch -Galveston.